 Step 2 – Partnership Details

-a) Give the name of the partnership organization in full.
+a) Give the name of the partner organization in total.
 Check with your state to make sure the name you want to use is available.
 Check to make sure the business name doesn’t infringe on any trademark.
-If you aren’t starting operations right away, you may want to reserve the business name by filing with the state.

 b) Describe your business’ purpose and the business activities the partnership will pursue.